HMAS Albatross (1928): Post-war

 Albatross was sold to a British company on 19 August 1946 for commercial use.
 The plan was to originally convert her into a luxury liner, but as the refurbishment was financially prohibitive, it was instead proposed that she be renamed Pride of Torquay and used as a floating cabaret at Torquay.
 Before this went through, the ship was purchased on 14 November 1948 by the British-Greek Yannoulatos Group, and was renamed Hellenic Prince to recognise the birth of Prince Charles on that day, and his Greek heritage.
 The vessel was converted into a passenger liner at Barry in Wales.

-In 1949, she was chartered by the International Refugee Organisation as a refugee transport to relocate displaced persons from Europe to Australia.
+In 1949, she was chartered by the International Refugee Organization as a refugee transport to relocate displaced persons from Europe to Australia.
 On 5 December 1949, Hellenic Prince arrived in Sydney Harbour with 1,000 passengers.

 In 1953, Hellenic Prince was used as a troopship during the Mau Mau uprising.
 The ship's career finally ended when she was scrapped at Hong Kong on 12 August 1954.